openxla/stablehlo/docs/spec.md

    where `E = element_type(operand)`, and `reduce_window_without_init` works
-   exactly like `reduce_window`, except that the `schedule` of the underlying `reduce` doesn't include init values.
+   exactly like `reduce_window`, except that the `schedule` of the underlying `reduce` (see [reduce](#reduce)) doesn't include init values.
 It is currently unspecified what happens if the corresponding window doesn't have values ([#731](https://github.com/openxla/stablehlo/issues/731)).
 * `result[result_index] = reduce([source_values], [init_value], [0], scatter)`
  where: